-\ These are matters about which the regulations require there must be a written policy.
+^{} These are matters about which the regulations require there must be a written policy.

-Discretions in relation to scheme members (excluding councillor members) who ceased active membership on or after 1.4.08 and before 1.4.14, being discretions under:
+Discretions in relation to scheme members (excluding councillor members) who ceased active membership on or after 1 April 2008 and before 1 April 2014, being discretions under:

-- the Local Government Pension Scheme (Administration) Regulations 2008 [prefix A] - the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (as amended) [prefix B] - the Local Government Pension Scheme (Transitional Provisions) Regulations 2008 [prefix T] - the Local Government Pension Scheme (Transitional Provisions and Savings) Regulations 2014 [prefix TP] - the Local Government Pension Scheme Regulations 2013 [prefix R] - the Local Government Pension Scheme Regulations 1997 (as amended) [prefix L]
+- the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (as amended) [prefix B] - the Local Government Pension Scheme (Transitional Provisions) Regulations 2008 [prefix T] - the Local Government Pension Scheme (Transitional Provisions and Savings) Regulations 2014 [prefix TP] - the Local Government Pension Scheme Regulations 2013 [prefix R] - the Local Government Pension Scheme Regulations 1997 (as amended) [prefix L]

-Discretion Regulation Discretion made by Cumbria County Council as Administering Authority Whether to charge member for provision of estimate of additional pension that would be provided by the Fund in return for transfer of in house AVC/SCAVC funds A 28(2) Not to charge for work performed associated with the calculation of the membership credit for Additional Voluntary Contributions transfer into the Fund Extend time period for capitalisation of added years contract TSch1 & L83(5) Not to extend time period Outstanding employee contributions can be recovered as a simple debt or by deduction from benefits A 45(3) To adopt this Can pay death grant due to personal representatives or anyone appearing to be beneficially entitled to the estate without need for grant of probate / letters of administration A 52(2) To generally pay in accordance with expression of wish or letters of administration but to retain absolute discretion in all cases where there are exceptional circumstances.
-Approve medical advisors used by employers (for early A 56(2) Delegated to employer
+Discretion Extend time period for Regulation Discretion made by Cumbria County Council as Administering Authority capitalisation of added years contract where the member leaves their employment by reason of redundancy.
+TSch1 & L83(5) Not to extend time period Outstanding employee contributions can be recovered as a simple debt or by deduction from benefits A 45(3) To adopt this Whether to pay the whole or part of the amount that is due to the personnel representatives (including anything due to the deceased member at the date of death) to: • personal representatives, or • anyone appearing to be beneficially entitled to the estate without need for grant of probate / letters of administration where payment is less than amount specified in s6 of the Administration of Estates (Small Payments) Act 1965 A 52(2) To generally pay in accordance with expression of wish or letters of administration but to retain absolute discretion in all cases where there are exceptional circumstances, determined by the S151 Officer in consultation with the Chair and Vice Chair of the Pensions Committee Approve medical advisors A 56(2) Delegated to employer